Getting Started

 The article should include the following sections:

-Abstract: Please provide Objectives, Material and Methods, Results, and Conclusion in brief in the Abstract and do not exceed 500 words.
+Abstract: Please provide unstructured abstract in brief and do not exceed 500 words.

-Please provide the following in detail in the main article: Introduction, Material and Methods, Results, Discussion, and Conclusion (3000 words).
+Please provide the following in detail in the main article: 1.
+Introduction, 2.
+Materials and Methods, 3.
+Results and Discussion, 4.
+Conclusion (3000 words).
 Original articles can have references up to a maximum of 35, figures including subparts up to a maximum of 10, and Tables up to a maximum of 4.

 Review Article